AstroWLAN/IOT-Challenges/README.md

-# Internet Of Things Final Project A.A.
+# Internet Of Things Challenges A.A.
 2020/2021
 ## Team 👷🏻‍♂️
 | Personal Data | Username | Email |
 |---------------|----------|-------|